Kibo007/ssr-reactjs/README.md

 I have also a Typescript version of this [here](https://github.com/nenjotsu/react-ssr-ts-boilerplate).
 But I will prioritise this ssr-reactjs before jumping again and continue the typescript version.
 Will keep you posted.
 Follow me in github for more updates.
 Thanks!

-# Contributing

-Do you want to contribute?
-Please read the guidelines [here](/docs/contributing.md) or message me @nenjotsu

-# Code of Conduct
+# Contributing & Code of Conduct

 Please read it [here](/docs/CODE_OF_CONDUCT.md)